freme-project/freme-docker/README.md

 ## Documentation

-Documentation for this image is stored in [GitHub repo](http://github.com/dbpedia-spotlight/dbpedia-spotlight/wiki).
+Documentation for this image is stored in [GitHub repo](http://api-dev.freme-project.eu/doc/tutorials/overview.html).

 ## Issues
-If you have any problems with or questions about this image, please contact us through a [GitHub issue](http://github.com/dbpedia-spotlight/dbpedia-spotlight/issues).
+If you have any problems with or questions about this image, please contact us through a [GitHub issue](https://github.com/sandroacoelho/freme-docker/issues).

-## Contributing

-First of all, thank you for helping! :) .

-Please see [DBpedia Spotlight Contribute Guide](https://github.com/dbpedia-spotlight/dbpedia-spotlight/wiki/Contributing) for details on how to contribute